The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 I talked about this earlier.

 If someone just joined your email list, they probably found out about your business pretty recently.
 That means they haven’t read that completely, ridiculously amazing blog post you wrote six months ago.
+I like to call these your Greatest Hits.

 Either repurpose the content from some of your best pieces in the emails of your welcome sequence or use the emails to drive traffic back to the original pieces themselves.